peersuasive/luce/README.rst

 Most of the callbacks existing in Juce also exist in Luce; in the same manner they need to be overriden in Juce to take effect, they also need to be overriden in Luce, that is, as for Luce, that a lua function needs to be provided for the callback to be effective.
-If not callback is provided, the default Juce action is called, if any.
+If no callback is provided, the default Juce action is called, if any.

-All L* classes maps their Juce equivalent or are specific to Luce (like LBase).
+All L* classes map their Juce equivalent or are specific to Luce (like LBase).

 All L* classes are overridable within lua code, like any pure lua modules, and most of them are partly implemented in Lua.
 This is particularly useful for